Supports in Career-Technical Education

 • Out-of-workforce individuals (postsecondary only)

-The Office of Career-Technical Education uses the Perkins V reserve fund for the Equity for Each competitive grant.
-This competitive grant assists recipients and the Department in identifying and promoting promising practices for improving equity in career-technical education delivery for students in special population groups and subgroups.
+The Ohio Department of Education and Workforce designates the Perkins V reserve fund for the E4E competitive grant.
+This competitive grant assists recipients and the Department in identifying and promoting promising practices for improving career-technical education delivery for students in special population groups and subgroups.

 The grant prioritizes applications that: